Venezuelan opposition reshuffles boards overseeing U.S. refiner Citgo

 The National Assembly statement did not provide a reason for the moves, which come after several previous management changes at the company.
 Citgo has lost hundreds of million dollars over six of the last eight quarters amid pandemic-related demand declines and storm shutdowns.

 Factions within the National Assembly have been fighting for influence at Citgo since last year.
-Some lawmakers have sought to require Citgo pay dividends to holding companies Citgo Holding and PDV Holding, a move Jorda long opposed, according to people familiar with the matter.
+Some lawmakers have sought to require Citgo pay dividends to holding companies Citgo Holding and PDV Holding, according to people familiar with the matter.

+Citgo’s current administration has never been opposed to paying dividends to its shareholder, the company said in a statement.

+“Citgo continues working to improve profitability, control expenses and reduce costs in order to make the company an even better financial partner to our stakeholders and enable us to pay dividends to our shareholder as soon as we are financially and legally able to do so,” the statement added.

 Venezuelan businessman Luis Giusti Lugo, the son of a former PDVSA president, will replace CEO Jorda on the Citgo Petroleum board, while Ernesto Hernández Bolívar will replace Pablo Pérez on the same board, the statement said.